freshcom/freshcom-api-reference/content/identity.md

 ## User

-An User represents a single user that uses the FreshCom API.
+An User represents a single user that uses the Freshcom API.
 User is different than customer, this represents you the developer.

 Attribute              | Type     | Description
 -----------------------|----------|-----------